Yoshinobu Nishizaki

 Yoshinobu Nishizaki (西崎 義展, Nishizaki Yoshinobu) was a Japanese film producer best known as one of the two co-creators of the anime series Space Battleship Yamato.
 He was sometimes credited as Yoshinori Nishizaki.
 He was born in 1934 and graduated from the Nihon University Art Department.
+He also founded the studio Academy Productions which produced Space Battleship Yamato as well as the 1980 anime series; Space Emperor God Sigma for Toei Company.

 Life and work

 Nishizaki graduated in 1957 from Nippon University.
 His first love was music; he owned a jazz club and was also a jazz radio personality.
 He formed Office Academy in 1963 as a music production company.
 Nishizaki's entry into the anime world came in 1970 when he joined Osamu Tezuka's animation studio, Mushi Production, as a sales manager; his first job was to sell the studio's anime Marvelous Melmo to a TV broadcaster in Osaka.
 Nishizaki produced his first anime, Triton of the Sea, in 1972, and followed it up with the ambitious musical comedy Wansa-kun in 1973; both were based on Tezuka manga, but due to an apparent copyright mixup on Nishizaki's part, Tezuka lost the rights to the anime versions of both series, and Mushi Production made both shows without Tezuka's involvement.
 Both shows were also ratings disappointments.